-- Balancing Operating Reserve credits are calculated by operating segment within an Operating Day.
-A resource will be made whole for the duration of the greater of the day-ahead schedule and minimum run time specified at the time of the commitment (minimum down time specified at the time of the commitment for Demand Resources) and made whole separately for the block of real-time five minute settlement intervals it is operated at PJM's direction in excess of the greater of the day-ahead schedule and minimum run time specified at the time of the commitment (minimum down time specified at the time of the commitment for demand resources).
-Startup costs (shut down costs for Demand Resources), as applicable, will be included in the segment represented by the longer of the day-ahead schedule and minimum run time specified at the time of the commitment (minimum down time specified at the time of the commitment (minimum down time specified at the time of the commitment (minimum down time specified at the time of the commitment (minimum down time specified at the time of the commitment (minimum down time specified at the time of the commitment for Demand Resources). - PJM calculates the daily Balancing Operating Reserve credits for each generating resource's operating segment as follows: - o Sum five minute interval real-time offer amounts and include applicable no-load costs divided by twelve and startup costs for the segment - o Sum five minute interval balancing energy market values for the segment - For each operating segment, Balancing Operating Reserve credit equals any portion of the resource's total real-time offer amount in excess of: 1) its total day-ahead market value, plus 2) its total balancing market value, plus 3) any Day-ahead Operating Reserve credits, plus4) any Synchronized Reserve Market revenue in excess of its offer plus opportunity cost plus energy use plus startup costs, plus 5) any Non-Synchronized Reserve Market revenue in excess of its opportunity costs, plus 6) any Secondary Reserve Market revenue in excess of its opportunity costs, minus 7) the sum of the Market Revenue Neutrality Offsets for Synchronized Reserve, Non-Synchronized Reserve, and Secondary Reserve, plus 8) any Reactive Services make whole credit. - Synchronized Reserve, Non-Synchronized Reserve, and Secondary Reserve revenue above costs and the Market Revenue Neutrality Offsets are netted against the Operating Reserve credit in the corresponding five minute interval in which they were accrued. - o A resource that operates outside of its unit-specific parameters is not eligible to receive Balancing Operating Reserve credits nor be made whole when operating to those parameters when not dispatched by PJM unless the resource owner can justify to PJM that the operation outside of the unit-specific parameters was the result of an actual system constraint.
+Balancing Operating Reserve credits are calculated by operating segment within an Operating Day.
+A resource will be made whole for the duration of the greater of the day-ahead schedule and minimum run time specified at the time of the commitment and made whole separately for the block of real-time five minute settlement intervals it is operated at PJM's direction in excess of the greater of the day-ahead schedule and minimum run time of the commitment.
+All intervals from synchronization to the start of the commitment, which are used for initial ramping and soaking to meet the commitment, are excluded from both segments.
+Startup costs (), which are inclusive of initial ramping and soak costs, as applicable, will be included in the segment represented by the longer of the day-ahead schedule and minimum run time specified at the time of the commitment ().
+The start of the commitment for a resource is the later of 1) the first interval of the commitment or 2) the time at which the resource reaches its economic minimum.

+- PJM calculates the daily Balancing Operating Reserve credits for each generating resource's operating segment as follows: - o Sum five minute interval real-time offer amounts and include applicable no-load costs divided by twelve and startup costs for the segment - o Sum five minute interval balancing energy market values for the segment - For each operating segment, Balancing Operating Reserve credit equals any portion of the resource's total real-time offer amount in excess of: 1) its total day-ahead market value, plus 2) its total balancing market value, plus 3) any Day-ahead Operating Reserve credits, plus4) any Synchronized Reserve Market revenue in excess of its offer plus opportunity cost plus energy use plus startup costs, plus 5) any Non-Synchronized Reserve Market revenue in excess of its opportunity costs, plus 6) any Secondary Reserve Market revenue in excess of its opportunity costs, minus 7) the sum of the Market Revenue Neutrality Offsets for Synchronized Reserve, Non-Synchronized Reserve, and Secondary Reserve, plus 8) any Reactive Services make whole credit. - o Synchronized Reserve, Non-Synchronized Reserve, and Secondary Reserve revenue above costs and the Market Revenue Neutrality Offsets are netted against the Operating Reserve credit in the corresponding five-minute interval in which they were accrued.

+o A resource that operates outside of its unit-specific parameters is not eligible to receive Balancing Operating Reserve credits nor be made whole when operating to those parameters when not dispatched by PJM unless the resource owner can justify to PJM that the operation outside of the unit-specific parameters was the result of an actual system constraint.